copygirl/gaemdesign/main.md

 falling some distance, the additional lack of oxygen could put you over the egde and you might pass out.

-Time heals all wounds, though carying for your injuries, through applying healing balms or bandages will greatly shorten the time for this to happen.
+Time heals all wounds, though caring for your injuries, through applying healing balms or bandages will greatly shorten the time for this to happen.
 Healthy, high quality food, will also slightly speed things up the healing process as well, regardless of whether you ate before or after taking damage.

-# Building
+# Progression

+## Tiers

+- Stone
+- Copper
+- Bronze
+- Iron
+- Brass
+- Steel

 # Combat